 Please note!
 You must lift UP on the grinder cap for a coarse grind and heavy flow.
 Default position is fine grind.

 We're not sure why no one has ever put Sichuan peppercorns in a pepper mill before, but it totally works!

 Perhaps this grinding method has been overlooked because pepper mills are not a Chinese tradition, but using one to grind Sichuan peppercorns is quicker and less messy than using a mortar & pestle or spice grinder and makes it much easier to get this intriguing taste and tingle in your dish.
 And because our Sichuan pepper is uniquely seedless, you do not have to fear grinding gritty seeds into your food.

 After a long search, we found a large glass pepper mill with a unique, slightly octagonal design and filled it with our premium da hong pao Sichuan pepper.
-The adjustable grinder top has a default medium grind.
+The adjustable grinder top has a default fine grind.
 Lift up on the grinder top to move it into position for a coarser grind and heavier flow of spice.
 The grinder top is also easily removable when you need access to whole peppercorns.

 —Like all pepper mills, this one is best for adding small amounts when cooking or finishing a dish.
 You will still need an electric spice or coffee grinder to grind larger amounts for cooking or to grind to a fine powder.—

 Those who want even more numbing power can just leave the grinder parked on their dining table.
 That also solves the problem when you're feeding some people who like the numbing spice more than others.